MoShrank/card-generation-service/README.md

 # card-generation-service
-The card-generation-service is responsible for handling notes and creating generating cards out of them by calling the GPT-3 API.
+The card-generation-service is responsible for handling notes and the automated generation of cards by using GPT-3.

 ## Getting Started